matthew-andrews/workshop-making-it-work-offline/01-introduction/how.md

 ## Delivering the application

-- How do we efficiently cache enough enough of the pieces that make up a website for it to be useful offline?
+- How do we efficiently cache  enough of the pieces that make up a website for it to be useful offline?
 - How do we guarantee that the browser won't delete them?

 ## Storing content